-If you have worked and lived in Arkansas for significant amount of time, there is a chance that you were exposed to asbestos at home or in the workplace.
+If you have worked and lived in Arkansas for a significant amount of time, there is a chance that you were exposed to asbestos at home or in the workplace.
 Prolonged exposure to asbestos can lead to serious health problems including pleural and peritoneal mesothelioma and asbestos-related lung cancer.
 As a service to people who live in Arkansas, we have compiled the following information about asbestos and mesothelioma in Arkansas.

 While Arkansas does not have much naturally occurring asbestos, citizens of the state can still be exposed at work and home.